-- Previously encrypted files will become inaccessible after the TPM chip is cleared.
-Be sure to back up the encrypted files first. - To prevent the TPM settings being cleared by other users, we recommend that you set the User Password in the BIOS Setup program.
+Previously encrypted files will become inaccessible after the TPM chip is cleared.
+Be sure to back up the encrypted files first.
+To prevent the TPM settings being cleared by other users, we recommend that you set the User Password

 Install the Infineon TPM driver from the motherboard driver disk (select Infineon TPM Driver).